 - June ‘21: One third of images featured in articles, email and video represent BIPOC, body diversity, and multiple ability faces, with an aim to reach 40% by the end of 2021.
 Our photography guidelines are updated to ensure additional inclusivity language.

-We commit to deliberately recruiting more employees of color, especially to leadership positions.
+We continue our commitment of deliberately recruiting more employees of color, especially into leadership positions.

 - January ‘21: With every opening on our growing team, we are prioritizing recruitment of qualified talent from diverse candidate pools to help align our internal team composition with the composition of today's modern mamas with specific growth targets for specifically BIPOC leaders.